 State legislatures also typically require boards use reasonable means to alert the members of an upcoming regular board meeting.
 Some states, like Texas, require boards to give notice by “conspicuous posting” and email at least 72 hours before the meeting.
 If the board chooses to mail the notice (which we would not recommend), they must provide notice at least 10 days but not more than 60 days in advance.

 Related: Texas 209.e

-By contrast, Arizona does not have guidelines for mailing their membership meeting notices.
+By contrast, Arizona does not have guidelines for mailing its membership meeting notices.
 They also don’t require that boards post the meeting twice.
-Arizona legislature does dictate that boards does post somewhere reasonable (newsletter, community posting, email, etc.) at least 48 hours in advance.
+Arizona legislature does dictate that boards do post somewhere reasonable (newsletter, community posting, email, etc.) at least 48 hours in advance.